Amaidhipadai

 Amaidhipadai is a 1994 Indian Tamil-language political satire film, written and directed by Manivannan.
 The film stars Sathyaraj (in a dual role), Ranjitha, Kasthuri and Sujatha.
 It revolves around a politician who builds his career through unethical means, while his son, an honest law enforcer, seeks to take him down.

 Amaidhipadai was released on 13 January 1994.
 It had a 25-week plus theatrical run and was a silver jubilee hit.
 The film has since developed a strong cult following.
 It was remade in Telugu as M. Dharmaraju M.A.
-(1994), and in Hindi as Jallaad (1995).
-A spiritual successor, Nagaraja Cholan MA, MLA was released in 2013, with Sathyaraj returning.
+(1994) and in Hindi as Jallaad (1995).
+A spiritual successor, Nagaraja Cholan MA, MLA was released in 2013, with Sathyaraj and Manivannan returning in their roles.